Tourist & Museum Railways in

 weekdays December.
 Diesel hauled.
 Inclusive dining on most

-weekends during the summer, and most days during early December.
+summer, and most days during early December.
+Usually steam hauled.

 Valley Live Steamers steam and diesel hauled miniature railway